Geneviève de Gaulle-Anthonioz: Career

 In 1958, de Gaulle-Anthonioz worked with the cabinet of André Malraux of which her husband was a member.
 She met Father Joseph Wresinski, then chaplain of the town of Noisy-le-Grand.
 The suffering of the families she met there revived those which she and other deportees had experienced.

 Starting as a permanent volunteer, de Gaulle-Anthonioz served as president of the movement ATD Quart Monde from 1964 to 1998.

 In 1987, she testified in the case of Klaus Barbie.

 In 1988 she became a member of the French Economic and Social Council, and for ten years fought for the adoption of a law against poverty.
-Deferred in 1997 due to dissolution of the French National Assembly, her law was enacted in 1998.
+Deferred in 1997 due to the dissolution of the French National Assembly, her law was enacted in 1998.

 Legacy

 On 21 February 2014, French President François Hollande announced that Mme. de Gaulle-Anthonioz would be interred in the Panthéon.

 She was interred there in May 2015 in a symbolic funeral.
-The coffin of Geneviève de Gaulle-Anthonioz at the Panthéon does not contain her remains but soil from her gravesite, because her family didn't want her remains to be parted from those of her husband.
+The coffin of Geneviève de Gaulle-Anthonioz at the Panthéon does not contain her remains but soil from her gravesite, because her family did not want her remains to be parted from those of her husband.